On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and creation of moments: Local existence of solutions

-For this point onwards, we assume that $f_0$ is not identically $0$.
+In this section we will develop the theory of existence of local in time solutions to the Boltzmann-Nordheim equation and prove Theorem \ref{theo:existence}.
+From this point onwards, we assume that $f_0$ is not identically $0$.
 The method of proof we will employ to show the above theorem involves a time discretisation of equation $\eqref{BN}$ along with an approximation of the Boltzmann-Nordheim collision operator $Q$, giving rise to a sequence of approximate solutions to the equation.